jordanbean-msft/copilot-usage-advanced-dashboard/README.md

 You will need to manually create the DevOps variables yourself in the Azure DevOps GUI.

 ## GitHub Actions
 You will create a pipeline using the `azure-dev.yml` file located in the `.github/workflows` folder.

 You will need to manually create the GitHub variables yourself in the GitHub GUI.

+Also update the `environment` variable in the `azure-dev.yml` file to match the environment you want to deploy to (or remove it if you don't want to use environments).

 ## 1. Azure Container Apps
 if you are using Azure Container Apps, please refer to the [Azure Container Apps deployment document](deploy/azure-container-apps.md).